mrog173/BrainGame/README.md

 You can change the model that is used using --model_type="Pose" instead.

 Keys that are used:

-- Q/ESC: Close.
+- **Q/ESC:** Close.
-- F: Show/hide FPS counter.
+- **F:** Show/hide FPS counter.
-- L: Go to leaderboard.
+- **L:** Go to leaderboard.
-- U: Run an untimed version of the game.
+- **U:** Run an untimed version of the game.
-- S: Run a timed version of the game for the leaderboard.
+- **S:** Run a timed version of the game for the leaderboard.

+## Future improvements

+Some future ideas for improvements include:
+- **Improving the game maps:** In a future version it would be best to store the shape masks so they can be randomly moved around (with horizontal flips).
+Game maps could also be graded by difficulty so multiple challenging maps to scale the difficulty.
+- **Dealing with multiple users:** Currently this game only uses a single segmentation mask, and a single body pose.
+This causes problems when multiple people are in frame.

 ## License